-In May, the Council will hold its biannual debate on Bosnia and Herzegovina (BiH).
-The High Representative for BiH, Valentin Inzko, will brief the Council, presenting the latest report of the Office of the High Representative (OHR), expected in early May.
+In May, the Security Council will hold its semi-annual debate on Bosnia and Herzegovina (BiH).
+High Representative for BiH Christian Schmidt is expected to brief on the latest report of the Office of the High Representative (OHR).

 Key Recent Developments